pastorryanhayden/newhebronbaptist/_testimonials/sample.md

 ---
-person: Jeff Gurley
+person: Terry Meek
 hometown: Robinson Illinois
-testimonial_markdown: 'I love how this church is a very inviting church, Wonderful family to be apart of!'
+testimonial_markdown: 'With so many church sermons and songs leaving the blood out of the message, we here at New Hebron Baptist Church believe without the shedding of blood there is no remission of sin.
+We are thankful to Bro.
+Lee for his preaching of the blood and the truth he preaches.'
-thumbnail_image: /uploads/sample.jpg
+thumbnail_image:
 ---